Kurdistan Workers' Party: 2014 action against Islamic State and renewed tensions in Turkey

 A number of Turkish Kurds rallied in large-scale street protests, demanding that the government in Ankara take more forceful action to combat IS and to enable Kurdish militants already engaged against IS to more freely move and resupply.
 These protests included a PKK call for its supporters to turn out.
 Clashes between police and protesters killed at least 31 people.
-The Turkish government continued to restrict PKK-associated fighters' movement across its borders, arresting 260 People's Protection Units fighters who were moving back into Turkey.
+The Turkish government continued to restrict PKK-associated fighters' movement across its borders, arresting 260 People's Defense Units fighters who were moving back into Turkey.
 On 14 October, Turkish Air Force fighter-bombers attacked PKK positions in the vicinity of Daglica, Hakkari Province.

 Turkish military statements stated that the bombings were in response to PKK attacks on a Turkish military outpost in the area.
 The Firat news agency, which Al Jazeera describes as "close to the PKK", stated that Turkish forces had been shelling the PKK positions for days beforehand and that the PKK action had itself been retaliation for those artillery strikes.
 The PKK had already reported several Turkish attacks against their troops months before Turkish bombing started.